- Mary Johnson Ph. D.mary at labome dot comSynatom Research, Princeton, New Jersey, United States

 |Alexa Fluor 488||2|

 |Alexa Fluor 568||2|

 |IR Dye 680||2|

 |IR Dye 800||4|

-Secondary antibodies serve two purposes, one is to amplify the signal, and another one to enable easy detection.
+Secondary antibodies serve two purposes, one is to amplify the signal, and another one is to enable easy detection.
 Without secondary antibodies, the primary antibodies would be conjugated.
-Most secondary antibodies in the survey were conjugated, the common conjugates of secondary antibodies are horseradish peroxidase, Alexa Fluor 488, and Cy3.
+Most secondary antibodies in the survey were conjugated.
+The common conjugates of secondary antibodies were horseradish peroxidase, Alexa Fluor 488, and Cy3.
 Table 7 lists all the conjugates in the survey.

 The choice of conjugates of secondary antibodies depends on specific application.
-For Western blot, the conjugate is likely to be horseradish peroxidase (HRP), alkaline phosphatase (AP), and fluorescent dyes like IRDye (e.g. IRDye 680, IRDye 800) and Alexa Fluor dye (e.g. Alexa 680 ) series of conjugates (Table 8).
-HRP conjugated secondary antibodies from Amersham Biosciences, Bio-Rad, Cell Signaling, GE Healthcare Bio-Science, Jackson ImmunoResearch Laboratories, LI-COR Biotechnology, Pierce Biotechnology, Santa Cruz Biotechnology, Sigma, and Invitrogen(Zymed Laboratories) are often used in Western blot, and AP conjugated secondary antibodies are from Jackson ImmunoResearch Laboratories, Sigma, Bio-Rad, and DAKO.
+For Western blot, the conjugate was likely to be horseradish peroxidase (HRP), alkaline phosphatase (AP), and fluorescent dyes like IRDye (e.g. IRDye 680, IRDye 800) and Alexa Fluor dye (e.g. Alexa 680 ) series (Table 8).
+HRP conjugated secondary antibodies from Amersham Biosciences, Bio-Rad, Cell Signaling, GE Healthcare Bio-Science, Jackson ImmunoResearch Laboratories, LI-COR Biotechnology, Pierce Biotechnology, Santa Cruz Biotechnology, Sigma, and Invitrogen(Zymed Laboratories) were often used in Western blot, and AP conjugated secondary antibodies were from Jackson ImmunoResearch Laboratories, Sigma, Bio-Rad, and DAKO.